oob-dock/oob-documentation/eng/deploy/terraform/readme.md

 It is necessary to set these environment variables **directly in Kong** with the appropriate values for the desired instrumentation to function properly.

+#### log_request_response_enabled

+Defines whether the installation should log regulatory requests and responses made in the product.
+If the variable is set to `true`, the configuration of each route will be taken into account to decide whether the request and response will be logged or not.
+If the variable is set to `false`, the configuration of each route will be ignored, and no regulatory requests or responses will be logged.

+**Possible values:** `true` or `false`

+#### log_request_response_collector_url_http

+Address of the log collector tool responsible for receiving the logs of regulatory requests and responses.
+Due to the size and nature of the requests and responses, it is not possible to use Kong's standard logging, as it has a size limitation.
+Therefore, a log collector is necessary to ensure that no information from the request/response set is lost.

+This variable is mandatory if the variable `log_request_response_enabled` is set to `true`.

 ## Grafana Configuration